-We do not know exactly why, but the human brain easily remembers things in threes.
+We don't know exactly why, but the human brain easily remembers things in threes.
 Use this to your advantage.

-When you are using a list of adjectives to describe something, use three.
-When you are
+When you're using a list of adjectives to describe something, use three.
+When you're

 A very common technique is to combine repetition with the list of three.
 By repeating a word three times in consecutive sentences, you can make a very compelling point.